SuyashGupte/3k-generic-job-profile/JDs.md

 Requirements:

-‚óè Education: Master‚Äôs degree in Psychology (Above 70%) (Industrial-Organizational/Counseling/Clinical)
+ Education: Master‚s degree in Psychology (Above 70%) (Industrial-Organizational/Counseling/Clinical)

-‚óè Keen interest in Psychological Research.
+ Keen interest in Psychological Research.
-‚óè Educational Cutoff: 70% - 10th and 12th (Mathematics in class 12th preferable)
+ Educational Cutoff: 70% - 10th and 12th (Mathematics in class 12th preferable)
-‚óè Experience: Fresher
+ Experience: Fresher
-‚óè Knowledge of Psychological Concepts
+ Knowledge of Psychological Concepts
-‚óè Knowledge of Psychometrics
+ Knowledge of Psychometrics
-‚óè Knowledge of Psychological Research
+ Knowledge of Psychological Research
-‚óè Knowledge of Industry Trends (Preferable)
+ Knowledge of Industry Trends (Preferable)
-‚óè Knowledge of Statistical Analysis Procedures
+ Knowledge of Statistical Analysis Procedures
-‚óè Software knowledge: MS Office, SPSS
+ Software knowledge: MS Office, SPSS
-‚óè Understanding of Market Trends (Preferable)
+ Understanding of Market Trends (Preferable)
-‚óè English Language Proficiency
+ English Language Proficiency

 Functional/Behavioural Competencies:

-‚óè Interpersonal Skills
+ Interpersonal Skills
-‚óè Analytical Skills
+ Analytical Skills
-‚óè Positive Work Attitude
+ Positive Work Attitude
-‚óè Honesty and Sincerity
+ Honesty and Sincerity
-‚óè Openness to Learn New Things
+ Openness to Learn New Things
-‚óè IT and Basic Professional Literacy
+ IT and Basic Professional Literacy
-‚óè English Speaking and Writing Proficiency
+ English Speaking and Writing Proficiency

 Key Responsibilities:

-‚óè Psychometric Research: Undertake Primary and Secondary Research for developing new
+ Psychometric Research: Undertake Primary and Secondary Research for developing new

 Constructs and Psychometric Tools as per the requirement.
-‚óè Item Writing: Writing items for the development of constructs and tools as per the
+ Item Writing: Writing items for the development of constructs and tools as per the

 requirements.
-‚óè Data Collection and Analysis: Obtaining data from different sources and conducting data analysis to establish the Reliability and Validity of the developed Psychometric Tools.
+ Data Collection and Analysis: Obtaining data from different sources and conducting data analysis to establish the Reliability and Validity of the developed Psychometric Tools.

-‚óè Content Development: Researching and Developing the content for Training and
+ Content Development: Researching and Developing the content for Training and

 Development Programs for Internal and External purposes.
-‚óè Client Communication: Responsible for Client Communication, Requirement
+ Client Communication: Responsible for Client Communication, Requirement

 Gathering and Account Management for clients.
-‚óè Conducting Need Analysis: Responsible for being the Subject Matter Expert for customizing the Assessment Frameworks based on the client requirements.
+ Conducting Need Analysis: Responsible for being the Subject Matter Expert for customizing the Assessment Frameworks based on the client requirements.
-‚óè Market Research: Conducting Market Research to stay updated and understand the
+ Market Research: Conducting Market Research to stay updated and understand the

 Psychometric Market Trends.